 Since global warming involves and affects us all it is needless to say as to how and why global warming has become such a huge topic since its emergence in the late 1970s.

 Man-made global warming has become science fact, without fully understanding and encompassing the underlying mechanisms.
 Patterns have emerged from the data collected and presented to us with probable cause and probability of effect — which has left little room for either scientific or public debate.
 One is either ‘for’ or ‘against’ global warming, which strikes us as odd and dare we say unscientific — in particular given the fact as to what is at stake: the future of humanity and the planet we call ‘home’.

-The rise in global average temperatures and sea levels, the melting of polar caps, the correlation with and attribution to human (industrial) activity, involves a complex set of parameters and a staggering amount of data.
-Data which has been collected over the last 200 years or less.
-A very small timeframe not only when compared to the millions of years in our planets existence but also when compared to natural cycles of our planet and the universe that surrounds us.
+The rise in global average temperatures and sea levels, the melting of polar caps, the correlation with and attribution to human (industrial) activity, involves a complex set of parameters and a staggering amount of data; data which has been collected over the last 200 years or less.
+A very small timeframe, not only when compared to the millions of years in our planet's existence, but also when compared to natural cycles of our planet and the universe we are part of.

 So is global warming a hoax?